IliyaMikhaelovitch/secret-detector/README.md

 - Host backend on internal server with TLS, JWT or mutual TLS authentication
 - Manage API secrets securely in server-side env variables (never expose to frontend)
 - Ensure compliance with data protection laws if using external APIs (e.g., Prompt Security)
-- Add unit tests, integration tests, and automation to validate functionality
+- Add unit tests, integration tests, and automation to validate functionality with more files and secret types
 - Enhance popup UX by including details from the Prompt Security response to help users understand what was flagged and why

 ## Performance & Future Improvements